TelerikAcademy/Web-Applications-with-Node.js/Topics/16. Running-Node.js-apps-in-the-cloud/README.md

     -   Assign new IP to the MongoDB instance
 3. Create a security group `mongodb`
     -   Open TCP port 27017
-4. Add `node-app` security group to the MongoDB instance
+4. Add `mongodb` security group to the MongoDB instance
     -   Right click on the instance
     -   Network -> Change security groups
 5. Connect to the AWS instance with ssh